 Since 2011, he has become a familiar face in Cunard Line and P&O Cruises' classical recital series, invariably delighting audiences with his sensitive touch and engaging performances of a huge range of repertoire.

-Tayama is much sought after as a teacher and adjudicator.
-From 2010 to 2017, he taught First Study pianists at Chetham’s School of Music, Britain’s largest specialist music school, and gave solo recitals and Master Classes at the Chetham’s International Summer School and Festival for Pianists.
-Currently he is a Professor at the Elmitt Piano Academy where he gives regular Master Classes and Lecture-Recitals, and is also a registered adjudicator with the European Piano Teachers Association.
+Tayama’s illustrious performing career has led to invitations from various highly prestigious institutions to teach and to adjudicate.
+From 2010 to 2017, he taught First Study pianists at Chetham’s School of Music, Britain’s largest specialist music school.
+He is a Professor at the Elmitt Piano Academy, and is also a registered adjudicator with the European Piano Teachers Association.